 Research procedures that meet the categories set forth by the federal regulations [45 CFR 46.104(d)] may qualify for exemption.
 IRB staff review and provide determinations on exemptions claimed for research conducted at Franklin University, unless the protocol falls under an exempt limited review category.
 Only IRB members are authorized to approve protocols that require limited review, with their review focused on ensuring there are adequate provisions to protect the privacy of subjects and to maintain the confidentiality of data.
-Research activities are exempt from the human research protection regulations when the only involvement of human participants falls within one or more categories [45 CFR 46.104(d)].
-The categories are as follows:
+IRB staff who also serve as IRB members (voting or alternate) may issue a determination on exempt limited review protocols.